Geodan/pg2b3dm/styling.md

 }
 ```

-The amount of colors in the lists must correspond to the number of triangles in the geometry, otherwise an exception is thrown.
+The amount of colors in the lists

+- must correspond to the number of triangles in the geometry;

+- or be 1, in which case the same color is used for all triangles in the geometry;

+- otherwise an exception is thrown.

-Warning: The input geometries must be triangulated for this to work.
+Warning: When using a shader per triangle, the input geometries must be triangulated for this to work.
 Otherwise pg2b3dm will triangulate the geometries and the number of triangles will be unknown.

 ## Sql